alfiecg24/Achilles/docs/Write-ups/checkm8Writeup.md

 Next, we need to send our overwrite and payload in order to give us full arbitrary code execution.

 ## The payload
-The payload is the machine code that we send to the device to be executed as part of the exploitation process.
+The payload as a whole is the data that we send to the device to grant us full execution over the device as part of the exploitation process.
 It is sent in two parts:
 * The overwrite
 * The actual payload

 The overwrite is the data that we send to the device in order to overwrite the `callback` and `next` fields of an `io_request` structure.
 This will then direct the execution flow to the main payload.

+The main payload is the machine code that performs actions such as amending the USB serial number and patching signature checks to allow unsigned images to boot on the device.

 ### The overwrite
 For the overwrite, the `callback` and `next` fields in the `io_request` structure at the beginning of the freed buffer need to be overwritten.
 Both fields are pointers to areas in memory - `callback` being a pointer to the callback function and `next` being a pointer to the next `io_request` structure in the linked list of pending requests.